nkkim91/Thermohygrometer/README.md

 The source tree has 4 sub-directory.
 3 are using DHT11 temperature-humidity sensor and the last one is using SHT30 temperature-humidity sensor.
+As the name shows, you can use one for the type of your network connection.

 * Feature